To see the full post, please click on the date shown above to open the post:

 This is me.

 We are too selfish and inward-thinking.
 ME…ME…ME… Always ME!
 We need to think “US” instead!
+“US” means our neighbor, our instigator, our bully.
+Treating others whether they have been good to us or not as ourselves.

-Life is a hard school master… It’s designed to knock the rough edges off us.
+Life is a hard schoolmaster… It’s designed to knock the rough edges off us.

 God starts by putting us into a rock tumbler.
-Sometimes we sit in that tumbler for years because we are so hard headed.
+Sometimes we sit in that tumbler for years because we are so hard-headed.
 Eventually; God comes around to check on our progress…Some people come out of the tumbler and they don’t look like anything has changed, so we get put back in to go another round.

 Then the next part of tumbling is to finally get our stubborn heart to kneel down and say a simple prayer.
-And if it’s foreign to us, it is so hard to just do it.
+I understand that for some of us, this is foreign, and it might even be hard to just do it… But persevere!
+This will knock off another rough edge.

-Can I just say that I was getting tired of being put back into the rock tumbler…
+Can I just say that I was getting tired of being put back into the rock tumbler… But if we never change, then God will eventually toss us out and place other rocks into that tumbler so that He gets only the best stones at the end of time.

 God wants to take our roughness and smooth it out.
 He wants to polish us and make us into something valuable.
 He does this by refining us a little at a time.